ietf-teep/architecture/draft-ietf-teep-architecture.md

     insertion, deletion, and modification.

   - Trusted Application (TA): An application component that runs in a TEE.

+  - Trusted Application (TA) Developer: An entity that wishes to provide functionality on devices that requires the use of one or more Trusted Applications.

   - Trusted Execution Environment (TEE): An execution environment that enforces that only authorized code can execute within the TEE, and data used by that